 The first step in resolving your concern is for you to contact and speak with your Account Executive or any one of our employees.
-If you wish to escalate your concern, you will be directed to the appropriate department manager.
+If you wish to escalate your concern, you will be directed to the appropriate department leader or manager.

 It is our belief that your concern would best be resolved when you speak directly with a department manager, who has direct responsibility for your concern.
 If an agreement cannot be reached within 15 days of receiving your concern, your concern shall be escalated to our company’s Chief Complaint Officer.